 1) Title page

-The title page should be included the following items;
+The title page should be included in the following items;

 The title of the manuscript should be typed in bold-faced print using both upper and lower-case letters and set in the center of the page.
+The title length of the manuscript must be limited to 150 characters including spaces.
 Abbreviations are not permitted in the title.

 Full names of all authors should be provided with the family name and indications of professorial rank or other professional titles should not be used.